 The air you breathe, the water you drink, the particular diet you eat, the quality of the food available to you, your level of physical activity, your level of chronic stress and the ability for stress management, and the toxic exposures or traumas you have experienced all affect your health.

-Psychological, spiritual, and social factors can have a profound influence on a patients' health.
-Considering these areas helps the functional medicine doctor see your health in the context of a patient as a whole person, not just your physical symptoms.
+Psychological, spiritual, and social factors can have a profound influence on a patient’s health.
+Considering these areas helps Dr. Sarah Williams see your health in the context of a patient as a whole person, not just your physical symptoms or health issues.

-Although individual genes may make you more susceptible to some diseases, your DNA is not an unchanging blueprint for your life.
+Although individual genes may make you more susceptible to some diseases and health problems, your DNA is not an unchanging blueprint for your life.
 Emerging research shows that your genes may be influenced by everything in your environment, as well as your experiences, attitudes, and beliefs.
 That means it is possible to change the way genes are activated and expressed through our services.

-Through assessment of these underlying causes and triggers of dysfunction, the functional medicine doctor is able to understand how key processes are affected and help with our services by getting to the root cause.
+Through assessment of these underlying causes and triggers of dysfunction, our team is able to understand how key processes are affected and help with our services by getting to the root cause.
 These are the body’s processes that keep you alive.
 Some occur at the cellular level and involve how cells function, repair, and maintain themselves.
-All of these processes are influenced by both outside factors and your genetic make-up; when they are disturbed or imbalanced, they lead to symptoms, which can lead to disease if effective interventions are not applied.
+All of these processes are influenced by both outside factors and your genetic makeup; when they are disturbed or imbalanced, they lead to symptoms that can lead to disease if effective interventions are not applied.

 1 National Center for Health Statistics Data Brief No. 116, March 2013.